ZachB-AUT/AUT_MissingCourseManuals/src/COMP604/chapters/chapter_3.typ

 == Useful utilities you might want to install

-=== tealdear
+=== tealdeer

-Tealdear is an implementation of the `tldr` command available on most platforms.
+Tealdeer is an implementation of the `tldr` command available on most platforms.
 It is very similar to the man command, but with a simplified output similar to your average "How to use X" cheatsheet.